What’s the difference with a web designer vs web developer?

 Web Designer vs Web Developer

-When a client is getting a website design, they will need both a designer and a developer, unless they can find someone that offers both, and believe it or not, most people do offer both!
+When a client is getting a website design, they will need both a designer and a developer unless they can find someone that offers both, and believe it or not, most people do offer both!

 What is a website designer?

-They will create the web design that will then be brought to life on the platform.
+They will create the web design to be brought to life on the platform.
 So, for instance, let’s say you’re using Adobe XD to mock up your sites.
 You could be someone who literally just mocks up the entire site, gets client approval, and then you hand those files to the client for them to go find someone who will bring the site to life for them.

 There are definitely some designers out there who just do website design because, let’s be honest, it is definitely the more fun and creative part of the process.

 It’s the part where you get to work more one-on-one with the client and more closely with them to kind of figure out their goals.
-You go through website strategy, you have fun calls, and overall, it is the more creative part because you are coming up with the ideas from scratch.
+You go through website strategy, you have fun calls, and overall, it is the more creative part because you are coming up with ideas from scratch.

 So often, a website designer doesn’t even have to think about the limitations of the platform because they’re just creating what they think will be best strategically for the client.
 There are definitely people who just offer website design because.